sighupio/furyctl/README.md

 The self-provisioning feature is available with two commands:

-- `furyctl bootstrap`: Use it to create the required infrastructure to place the cluster.
+- `furyctl bootstrap`: use it to create the required infrastructure to place the cluster.
 Skip it if you already managed to have passed all the cluster requirements.
 - `furyctl cluster`: Deploys a Fury cluster.